-Without a doubt, the main advantage of choosing an online agent is the amount you can save – a typical high street estate agent charge around 1.5% of the final selling price.
+Without a doubt, the main advantage of choosing an online agent is the amount you can save – a typical high street estate agent charges around 1.5% of the final selling price.
 If you do the calculations, a property of £400,000 will mean you are paying £6,000 in commission when comparing this amount to an online estate agent where prices range from about £200 to £1000.

 Online estate agents first started to emerge around ten years ago.
-The service offered in the beginning was a platform where sellers would have to upload the information and photos.
+The service offered in the beginning was a platform where sellers would have to upload information and photos.
 But in recent years, they have started to provide a more hands-on approach to help you with selling your property.

 Can you trust online estate agents when selling your Property?